The project life cycle defines the beginning and the end of a project, including all the work in the middle.

 Stage 2: Planning

 After carefully defining the scope of the project, the next step is planning.
-Planning is the second most important phase of every project’s life cycle because each project is unique and requires special approach.
+Planning is the second most important phase of every project’s life cycle because each project is unique and requires a special approach.

 The planning phase is an ongoing process which continues throughout the entire project.
 In its core, planning answers the questions: